Cordobo/cordova-plugin-ios-camera-permissions/README.md

 ## iOS 10 Camera Permissions Plugin for Apache Cordova

-**Cordova / PhoneGap Plugin Permission Settings for NSCameraUsageDescription and NSPhotoLibraryUsageDescription in iOS 10 by adding a declaration to the Info.plist file**
+**Cordova / PhoneGap Plugin Permission Settings for NSCameraUsageDescription, NSPhotoLibraryUsageDescription and NSMicrophoneUsageDescription in iOS 10 by adding a declaration to the Info.plist file**

 ## Install